|MP 7.02.01||Monitored Anesthesia Care (MAC)|

 - Acutely agitated, uncooperative patients

-- Prolonged or therapeutic gastrointestinal endoscopy procedures requiring deep sedation.
-(See Policy Guidelines.)
+- Prolonged or therapeutic gastrointestinal endoscopy procedures requiring deep sedation (see Policy Guidelines section).

 P1 – A normal, healthy patient